 Next, embed your predictive model into your business processes.
 This might mean integrating it into your CRM system for sales forecasting, your inventory management system for stock optimization, or your customer service platform for anticipating customer inquiries.

 Finally, ensure that stakeholders understand how to interpret and act on the model’s predictions.
-This may involve training sessions or the development of user-friendly dashboards that present predictive insights in an accessible manner.
+This may involve training sessions or the development of user-friendly dashboards that present predictive insights in an understandable manner.

 7. Monitor and Refine Model